inaka/guidelines/ELIXIR.md

 ### Travis.yml

-Specially for open-source projects integrating open code checkers with Travis CI builds, the `.travis.yml` file in your project root folder should look similar to:
+Especially for open-source projects integrating open code checkers with Travis CI builds, the `.travis.yml` file in your project root folder should look similar to:

 ```yml
   language: elixir